 Homemade Baked Tortilla Chips

-Pre-heat oven to 350°F. Stack all tortillas together and with a large chef's knife, cut tortillas into wedges.
+- Prep: Pre-heat oven to 350°F. Stack all tortillas together and cut tortillas into wedges.

-Spread the tortilla wedges out on a baking sheet in a single layer.
-Spray with coconut oil, if using and sprinkle with a little real salt.
+- Arrange: Spread the tortilla wedges on a baking sheet in a single layer.
+Spray with oil and season with salt.